nus-cs2103-AY2324S1/ip/docs/README.md

 ## Quick Start
 1. Ensure you have `Java 11` or above installed in your computer.
-2. Download the latest `duke.jar` from [here](https://github.com/shuyangk/ip/releases/tag/A-Release)
+2. Download the latest `charlie.jar` from [here](https://github.com/shuyangk/ip/releases/tag/A-Release)
 3. Copy the file to the folder you want to use as the home folder for your task list
 4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.jar command to run the application.